60th Japan Record Awards

 The 60th Japan Record Awards was held on 30 December 2018.
 The Tokyo Broadcasting System Television network televised the show live from the New National Theatre Tokyo in Tokyo.
-This is the last Heisei-era Japan Record Awards.
+This was the last Heisei-era Japan Record Awards.

 Abstract

 Nogizaka46 won the Grand Prix in 60th Japan Record Awards for their song "Synchronicity", which is second time for this group.
 And Nogizakd46 is the second female group won twice Grand Prix of Japan Record Awards, next to AKB48.